hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 4.3 complement

-`compliment` does not accept numbers with decimal points in Red.
+`complement` does not accept numbers with decimal points in Red.
 The following data types are accepted:

 ```